In-depth Research Impact Summarization through Fine-Grained Temporal Citation Analysis: Experiments

 \subsection{In-context-learning for fine-grained intent generation}

-\textbf{Zero-shot vs. ICL.} To evaluate LLMs' ability to generate fine-grained intents and classify them as ``impact-revealing'' or ``non-impact-revealing'', we manually select 10 citation contexts (Appendix~\ref{trainingexamples}).
+\textbf{Zero-shot vs. ICL.} To evaluate LLMs' ability to generate fine-grained intents and classify them as ``impact-revealing'' or ``non-impact-revealing'', we manually select 10 citation contexts (Table~\ref{iclexamples2} and Appendix~\ref{trainingexamples}).
 Our selection criteria was based on diversity, a set that contains impact-revealing (praise, critique) and non-impact-revealing (``other'') intents.
 The ``other'' class includes incidental mentions or contexts lacking sufficient information to understand the reason behind it.
 We use our prompt (Appendix~\ref{app:intentprompt}) with and without these examples to generate and classify intents, using GPT4o-mini, of 200 randomly sampled citation contexts.
 Two annotators (a postdoc and a PhD student) assess: (i) whether the classification as impact-revealing is correct, (ii) whether the generated intent accurately reflects the citation reason, and (iii) whether the intent is concise, as LLM results can be highly verbose.
 Results, including per-field metrics and qualitative examples, are in Appendix~\ref{iclresults}.
 We find that including examples significantly improves performance across all metrics, with gains of 29\%, 55\%, and 39\% in precision, recall, and F1, respectively.
-Inter-annotator agreement (F1 agreement) is 0.86 for the impact-revealing classifier, 0.77 and 0.85 for the correctness and conciseness of the generated fine-grained intents, respectively.

-\textbf{Effect of different number of shots (K).} We conduct an experiment to test our ICL prompt with different Ks.
-We manually polished the 200 instances from the previous experiment and randomly split the set into train 40\%, dev 30\%, test 30\%.
-For the number of shots, we test from K=1 to 80.
-For every dev and test instance, we run the prompt 5 times and report the average, using GPT4o-mini, shuffling the order and selection of the shots.
-Results are plotted in Figure~\ref{fig:numofshots}.
-Increasing the number of shots has an effect on all metrics, outperforming both the ZS (horizontal dashed lines), and the \textit{always predict impact-revealing} baselines (dotted lines).
-Performance improves sharply up to K = 50, after which gains are minimal.
-At K = 50, metrics plateau with precision at 0.90, recall at 0.94, F1 at 0.92, and accuracy at 0.92.
+Inter-annotator agreement shows a substantial Cohen's kappa score of 0.68 on impact-revealing intent classification.

+\textbf{Effect of different number of shots (K).} We find that performance improves significantly as the number of shots increases, plateauing around K = 50 with strong metrics (recall: 0.94, F1: 0.92); see Appendix~\ref{app:numberofshots} for details.